Battle of Megiddo (1918): Arab Northern Army

 As Allenby's reorganisation proceeded, the Arab Northern Army (part of the Arab Revolt) was operating east of the Jordan under the overall leadership of the Emir Feisal.
 Feisal's headquarters were at Aba el Lissan, about 15 mi south-west of the Ottoman position at Ma'an, and his army received support from the British through the port of Aqaba.
-Assistance to Feisal included liaison officers, detachments of armoured cars, Indian machine gunners and a French Algerian mountain battery, 2,000 camels from three disbanded battalions of the Imperial Camel Corps Brigade, weapons, ammunition and above all, money (almost always in coin).
+Assistance to Feisal included liaison officers, detachments of armoured cars, Indian machine gunners and a French Algerian mountain battery, 2,000 dromedary from three disbanded battalions of the Imperial Camel Corps Brigade, weapons, ammunition and above all, money (almost always in coin).
 In mid-1916, this had started as a monthly subsidy of £30,000.
 By the time Allenby launched his Megiddo offensive, it had grown to £220,000 a month.

 The 2,000 regular soldiers of the Arab Northern Army maintained a blockade of the Ottoman garrison at Ma'an after an unsuccessful attack at Khirbet es-Samra earlier in the year.
 They were commanded by Jaafar Pasha, formerly an Ottoman officer who had been sent to lead a rebellion against the British by the Senussi in Egypt, but had joined the Arab Revolt after being captured.
 Most of these regulars were former Arab conscripts in the Ottoman Army who had deserted or, like Jaafar, had changed sides after becoming prisoners of war.

 Meanwhile, Arab irregulars raided the Hejaz Railway from Aba-el-Lissan and Aqaba, often accompanied by Lawrence and other British liaison officers.
-In particular, in the weeks following the failure of Allenby's second attack across the Jordan, they carried out demolitions on an 80 mi stretch of line around Mudawara, due east of Aqaba, effectively closing the line for a month and ending Ottoman operations around Medina at the end of the railway.
+In particular, in the weeks following the failure of Allenby's second attack across the Jordan, they carried out demolitions on an 80 mi stretch of line around Mudawwara, due east of Aqaba, effectively closing the line for a month and ending Ottoman operations around Medina at the end of the railway.